rfbergeron/bompiler/doc/IDEAS.md

 first operand can only ever be in register mode, which is the effect of the `USE_REG` flag.

+### List initialization and constant values
+List initializers are required to have their components be a constant expression.
+The rules defining what is legal in an initializer list constant expression effectively limit the value of the constant expression to one of two things under x86: an arithmetic constant or a label which represents the address of a static or extern object.

+This means that the initialization of aggregate types, and initialization by constant expression in general, could potentially take as little as one instruction.

+There should be a helper function called to initialize persistent objects.
+The arguments to this function would be a little different from others.

+Translating list initializations will require duplicating the code for traversing initializer lists that is present in `tchk_decl.c`.
+I could avoid the complexity and mistakes that arise from this by having the current traversal create a list of the values of each member of the struct.

 ## Simpler structure handling
 Structure handling could be simplified, removing the need to have a second pass over the declarators of a structure's members.
 In this scheme, the members of a